-#6 What Goes on Around the Boat?
+6. What Goes on Around the Boat?

-The Viking Kvasir offers a library filled with a huge selection of books you can check out, two computers for catching up on your emails and such, and 24-hour coffee/tea/hot chocolate service with cookies and pastries.
+The Viking Kvasir offers a library filled with a huge selection of books you can check out, two computers for catching up on your emails and such, and a 24-hour coffee/tea/hot chocolate service with cookies and pastries.

 The top level of the Viking Kvasirship is the dedicated Sun Deck, offering 360-degree views.
 This is where we watched the scenic cruising from, played shuffleboard and enjoyed the putting greens, and admired Viking’s beautiful organic herb garden.
 With lounge chairs and plenty of seating groups to choose from, this is the perfect place to visit with friends, enjoy a cocktail, read a book, or take a nap.
 A walking track allows for some onboard exercise.
-For inclement weather, a retractable covering goes over part of the deck, rendering it still useful.
+For inclement weather, a retractable covering goes over part of the deck, rendering it still functional.

 Lots of activity takes place in the Viking Lounge & Bar.
-Not only will this be your place to get your alcohol beverages outside of mealtimes, but also where lectures are held, games, entertainment, and scenic cruising from indoors.
+Not only will this be your place to get your alcoholic beverages outside of mealtimes, but also where lectures are held, games, entertainment, and scenic cruising from indoors.
 The floor to ceiling glass doors and windows make it a perfect way to enjoy the scenery without braving the elements should the weather be unfavorable.

 A small onboard shop is located directly across from the main desk.
 I think a devoted room selling port of call souvenirs (t-shirts, postcards, trinkets) would be a fantastic idea since there wasn’t enough time to pick these up in many of the ports.

-#7 Making New Friends
+7. Making New Friends

 Meeting new friends is one of the bonuses of taking a Viking River Cruise.
-With fewer than 200 guests on board, and even smaller amounts on excursions and on the buses, you have a chance to meet basically everyone on the boat.
+With fewer than 200 guests on board, and even smaller amounts on excursions and on the buses, you have a chance to meet everyone on the boat.
 We traded contacts throughout the cruise and are still in touch today.
-I am still in contact with a few travelers from my earlier Viking River cruises, too.
+I am still in contact with a few travelers from my previous Viking River cruises, too.